apache/geode/Debugging-GemFire-Applications.md

 1. On your system topology diagram, add notes on the initialization and processing being done in various members or classes of members.
 1. If you are debugging a specific interaction, draw a sequence diagram.

-## Scan the system logs for suspect strings that can guide you to specific vms and potential problems
+## Specific search strings and patterns
 1. If possible, bring all the system logs and stack dumps together into a single directory for inspection (use gfsh commands above).

 1. Search the system logs for warning, error or severe messages